ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 ### Patching dictionary for typographic quotes

-If you decided to skip the typographic quotes configuration from earlier, you can stop here, but otherwise we’re going to have to patch our Vim spellcheck dictionary to include words with typographic single quotes (e.g. `doesn’t`) which will be marked as incorrect otherwise.
+If you decided to skip the typographic quotes configuration from earlier, you can stop here, but otherwise we’re going to have to patch our Vim spellcheck dictionary to include words with typographic apostrophes/single quotes (e.g. `doesn’t`) which will be marked as incorrect otherwise.

 [This](https://vi.stackexchange.com/q/118) thread on the Vi and Vim Stack Exchange was very helpful, so if you’re having any trouble please refer to the two answers there.